dustinpfister/blog_posts/_posts/js-getting-started.md

 ### 4.3 - Piping in some standard input to a script file, and having better control over standard output and standard error

-There is then also writing a script where I am doing something with some data that is being passed to the script by way of the stanard input.
+There is then also writing a script where I am doing something with some data that is being passed to the script by way of the standard input.
+Many commands will allow for piping data into the standard input which is a great way to go about braking a complex task down into many small steps.
+When it comes to working with Linux commands there are all kinds of commands to use in such a system that and be piped together in order to get a desired final result.
+So then there should be a way to create my own scripts using javaScript and node to create programs like this and of course there is.

+The process global can be used as a way to attach some event handers that will respond to data that is being piped into the standard output.

+When it comes to standard out put the console log method is something that we have been using thus far, but there is also using the porcess.stdout.write method in place of console log that will allow for me to have more precise control over the output when it comes to appending an end of line or not.
+Also there is the process.stderr.write method that can be used to spit things out to the standard error in place of console.warn.

 ```js
 #!/usr/bin/node